aasthabhardwaj/OAuth-using-Flask/README.md

 Command -> pip install github-flask

 # Usage
-An example application is provided.
-Getting it up and running should be pretty straightforward.
-Edit example.py and change GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET settings.
+Edit the python file after cloning it and add GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET settings.
 Then run the sample application to see how it's working:

 Command -> python file.py

+## Make sure to unistall flask first